bharkum/NitroSense-AI/README.md

 # NitroSense-AI
-Nitrogen estimation in wheat leaves using multimodal deep learning
+AI-powered web application for real-time nitrogen estimation in wheat crops using multimodal deep learning